hitoshi-watase/sercrod/docs/reference/directives/rem.md

 Conceptually, the renderer behaves like this:

-1. Nablla visits a node in the template.
+1. Sercrod visits a node in the template.
 2. It checks whether the node has `*rem` or `n-rem`.
 3. If neither attribute is present:
    - Rendering proceeds normally, and other directives are considered.
 4. If `*rem` or `n-rem` is present:
-   - Nablla does not evaluate any directives on that node.
+   - Sercrod does not evaluate any directives on that node.
-   - Nablla does not descend into children.
+   - Sercrod does not descend into children.
    - The element is omitted from the rendered output.

 The important points: